Our ongoing series on herbs for dogs continues with this look at Calendula.

 Or, give 1/4 cup per twenty pounds of body weight.
 For those under twenty pounds, just give two tablespoons at a time.

 Tincture: Internal use of Calendula for dogs can be done by adding a few drops of a tincture to your four-legged friend’s food.
 The tincture is best when dealing with issues such as dog yeast infection and candidiasis.

-Recommended dosage is 1/2 to 2 mls per 20 pounds body weight divided into 3 daily doses.
+The recommended dosage is 1/2 to 2 MLS per 20 pounds body weight divided into 3 daily doses.

 You can usually see results within a few days to a few weeks for tough skin issues.

 What are the health benefits of calendula?

 Calendula is mostly used as an anti-inflammatory, but there are other therapeutic applications worth checking out.
 Its long history of fuse as an herbal wound-healer is perhaps its most prevalent feature, as it can heal all manner of cuts, burns, abrasions, and inflammations.

 It should also be noted that the leaves and stems of the Calendula plant include salicylic acid, which is the same analgesic found in aspirin.